abk-chicago/AndroidSnippets/01-introduction-notes.md

 ## View Hierarchy

 Widgets compose a hierarchy of `View` objects named **view hierarchy**.
 There will always be a _root_ (or base) element.
 This will typically be a layout (`LinearLayout`, `RelativeLayout`, `FrameLayout`, or `TableLayout`).
 These _layouts_ inherit from a subclass of `View` named `ViewGroup`.
 Widgets are then contained inside of these _groups of views_, or as we know them, `ViewGroup`s.

+## Strings

+We shouldn't write any direct strings into our project.
+It is bad practice and can make updating things down the road harder.
+Every Android application may (and likely will) contain a `app/res/values` folder.
+Inside is a `strings.xml` file.
+You'll notice a `Resources` element with children strings.
+You may add strings using the `snake_case` syntax as names.
+Each *name* may then be referenced under the `R.string` namespace.

+##### WARNING

+_Do not delete any Strings you are unfamiliar with.
+Some of these are generated when your project is created~_